joanmacharia/Phase_1_Project-OrganicFarmInputs-/README.md

 ## Known Bugs
-    The application wforks  well, no bugs.
+    The application works  well, no bugs.

 ## Technologies used
     - JS